 Finley seminar.
 Professor Finley is babbling about modern man and the last two thousand generations, and Valerie mutters, "Shopping's looking better and better."
+Hee!
 Kelly shushes her and says she wants to hear this.
-Finley then starts preaching about the possibility of something greater and how everyone is a "shining man"...but says that people are in limbo and incapable of changing their own lives.
-He tells the audience he wants everyone to go home and be transformed, and for some reason this totally transfixes Kelly.
-Finley asks his grad student helpers to split everyone into groups, and Valerie wisely uses the opportunity to flee to the nearest mall.
+Finley then starts preaching about the possibility of something greater and how everyone is a "shining man" ... but that people are in limbo and incapable of changing their own lives.
+He tells the audience he wants everyone to go home and be transformed, and for some reason his babble totally transfixes Kelly.
+Finley asks his grad student helpers to split everyone into groups, and Valerie wisely uses the opportunity to flee to the nearest shopping mall.
 The grad student who's sitting beside Kelly advises her not to let the likes of Valerie influence her, and that if she wants to change her life, the last thing she needs is "some negator" holding her back.
 Kelly thinks this over for a few seconds, and agrees.
-[For the record: it's generally a red flag whenever a cultish group starts inventing its own weird vocabulary.]

 Road trip.
 The cop tells Dylan and Brandon that their work detail will consist of digging a two foot hole in the shape of a circle, with perfectly level sides and a perfectly level bottom.
 He tosses Brandon a measuring tape and hands Dylan a shovel, and orders Brandon to supervise the operation.
 When he leaves them to their task, Dylan throws down the shovel and refuses to start digging.
 Brandon reminds him that the cop has their drivers licenses and that they promised to do the work detail...and after some annoying bickering, Dylan agrees to dig the hole, but doesn't want Brandon to think he's supervising him.